 Maddy Coleman grew up in the city, and her love of horses introduced her to agriculture.
 Years of experience working in diverse farming practice and ongoing training and education followed.
 Maddy has made changes to their initial Rothesay business model, proving that flexibility, formal and applied education and conversations with mentors are key factors in managing ongoing drought conditions.

 Management changes on Rothesay include preserving ground cover using a different stocking model and fencing to allow rehabilitation of creeks and gullies.
-Maddy shares her experience in managing Rothesay using regenerative farming practices in this transition case study and the series of videos.
+Maddy shares her experience in managing Rothesay using regenerative farming practices in this transition case study.

 Maddy and Malcolm Coleman (her father) purchased Rothesay in 2016.
 They added the adjoining Springfield block two years later and now the combined Rothesay property comprises 1,629 hectares.
 While Malcolm visits to help occasionally, Maddy makes all the day-to-day decisions about managing the farm.